Taxinha/RepData_PeerAssessment2/PA2.md

 ```

 ## Results

-### Weather Event Impact on US Population Health
+### Impact of Weather Events on US Population Health

-Data from the data set of the most impact Weather Event of Population Health
+The following shows the dataset that contains the most harmful weather events in terms of population health.
+The dataset is small enough in this case to be able to easily display all of it.

 ```r
 tidyDataHarmful